Aligning and building power with social justice movements to advance structural solutions

 Power, which we understand through Dr. Martin Luther King, Jr.’s definition as “the ability to achieve purpose..the strength required to bring about social, political, or economic changes,” comes in the form of resources; access to decision making across various arenas (i.e., legislative, administrative, judicial, electoral, corporate); alliances and networks we can leverage; and narratives that define what is valuable, possible, and true.

-We believe that public health as a field needs to build and leverage our own power to benefit the people and communities who are experiencing the greatest harm.
+Power is both fundamental and instrumental to health.
+We believe that public health as a field needs to build and leverage our own power to benefit the communities experiencing the greatest harm.

-Systemic oppression — i.e., discrimination embedded in the laws, policies, practices, norms, and culture within and across institutions — functions to maintain power and advantage for certain people, communities, and sectors at the expense of others.
-This occurs along some dimension of identity — for example, via White supremacy, capitalism, patriarchy, heterosexism, and ableism.
+Systemic oppression, embedded in our laws, policies, practices, norms, and culture, functions to maintain power and advantage for certain people, communities, and sectors at the expense of others.

-At HIP, we counter the assumption that hierarchies, inequities, and power imbalances are given or natural.
-We lead explicitly — though not exclusively — with an analysis of structural racism as a root cause of harm in our society because of its enormous role in shaping and perpetuating inequity in the US in particular, and its pervasiveness across every single institution in the country.
+At HIP, we counter the assumption that these hierarchies and power imbalances are given or natural.
+We lead explicitly with an analysis of structural racism and White supremacy as a root cause of harm in our society because of its enormous role in shaping inequity in the US in particular, and its pervasiveness across every single institution in the country, alongside capitalism, patriarchy, and ableism.
+Building collective health requires reckoning with these historical and ongoing harms, and centering the experiences, knowledge, and leadership of those most impacted.

 Social change happens through organized social movements: the intentional and sustained efforts of grassroots and advocacy movements to build power and deep democracy and transform material conditions.
 Social justice movements have the power to change the terms of political debate; our laws, policies, and governmental institutions; and our wider culture.